IrfaanKhalid/cs4278-assignment5/README.md

 ## Remote Execution from EC2

+Several issues were faced during deployment, but an attempt was made.
+For the sake of the prototype, execution can occur locally.

 ## Testing

 To run unit tests, run `lein test` from the root of the project directory.